mukarramjavid/mukarramblog/content/blog/new-beginnings/index.md

 ## Alhamdulillah for always giving me what I needed instead of what I wanted.

-All of ypu can search me out at different platforms
+All of you can search me out at different platforms
 1. [Facebook](https://www.facebook.com/hafizj1125)
 2. [Instagram](https://www.instagram.com/chachuj1125/)